Minipoloalex/computer-security-foundations-logs/LOGBOOK13.md

 We will need to insert code inside the attacker container.
 We can easily do this using the `volumes/` folder in the VM, that is shared between the VM and the container.
 The following entry in the dockerfile handles this:

 ```
 volumes:
 - ./volumes:/volumes
 ```

 Since containers have a limited view of the network traffic, we need to use `host mode` for the attacker container.
 The following entry is necessary to allow the it to see all traffics.

 ```
 network_mode: host
 ```

 This makes the container have the same IP address as the host VM, putting it in the same network space as the VM.

 To get the network interface for the VM, we can run:

 ```bash
 ifconfig
 ```

-We know that the ip address assigned to the VM is `10.9.0.1`, so we can look for that in the results.
+We know that the ip address assigned to the VM is `10.9.0.1`, so we can look for it in the results.
 We find this:

 ![Alt text](screenshots/w13/guide/ifconfig.png)

-Since the network interface is `br-` concatenated with the network id, we could also run this to find the network id:
+Alternatively, since the network interface is `br-` concatenated with the network id, we could also run this to find the network id:

 ```bash
 docker network ls
 ```